liferay/liferay-docs/userGuide/en/chapters/07-collaboration-suite.markdown

  post's window.

- - *Documents and Media*: Select the content you're recycling then choose *Move to the Recycle Bin* in the *Actions* dropdown menu.
-Alternatively, click a specific document or folder and recycle it by clicking the button *Move to the Reycle Bin* under the content's title.
+ - *Documents and Media*: Select the content you're recycling then choose *Move to the Recycle Bin* in the *Actions* drop-down menu.
+Alternatively, click a specific document or folder and recycle it by clicking the button *Move to the Recycle Bin* under the content's title.
 Folders

- - *Message Board*: The *Actions* dropdown let's you move a Message Board post to the recycle bin.
+ - *Message Board*: The *Actions* drop-down let's you move a Message Board post to the recycle bin.
 Additionally, the detail window for a specific Message Board post has a *Move to the Recycle Bin* link.

  - *Wiki*: Click on the *Edit* link for a Wiki item.
-In the *Content* tab, scroll to the row of buttons near the bottom of the page and choose *Move to the Reycle Bin*.
+In the *Content* tab, scroll to the row of buttons near the bottom of the page and choose *Move to the Recycle Bin*.
 Your Wiki page and any attachments will be moved to the Recycle Bin.
 If you want to recycle only a Wiki's attachment, go to the *Attachments* tab and click the *Remove* link for the attachment you're recycling.
 Deleted Wiki attachments aren't kept in the Recycle Bin, so don't worry when you notice they aren't there.
-Simply navigate back to the *Attachments* tab of the ppropriate Wiki article and find the *Recently Removed Attachments* link to locate and restore the attachment.
+Simply navigate back to the *Attachments* tab of the appropriate Wiki article and find the *Recently Removed Attachments* link to locate and restore the attachment.

  <!---Discuss special case of recycling and restoring just the attachments from Wiki articles-->